ST's operational amplifier portfolio provides a unique choice of high performance, low-power, precision op amps and tiny packages.

-Discover our ever-increasing range of op amps designed to the challenging industrial, automotive and consumer markets.
+Each application has a suitable operational amplifier: Discover our ever-increasing range of op amps designed for the challenging industrial, automotive and consumer markets.

 Operational amplifiers with exceptionally low current consumption, enabling longer battery life and designed for a large diversity of applications.